-TELEGRAM FROM PRESIDENT NIXON
+TELEGRAM FROM PRESIDENT NIXON Dr. Austin, President, American Association of School Administrations

-Dr. Austin, President, American Association of School Administrations who administer it, That I extend warm personal greetings to the members of the American Association of School Administrators
+It is with pride & confidence in the American System of Education - and in dedicated men & women who administer it, That I extend warm personal greetings to the members of the American Association. op School Administrators